AItoid/WindowsPrivacyGuide/README.md

 In the Windows 10 settings, there is various options we should modify / disable for our privacy.
 To open settings, press the Windows key, and select the gear icon in the bottom left.
 After that, I recommend going through each tab and disabling as much as possible that you deem a privacy threat / spyware.
 Starting in 'Updates & Security' and working our way up, we will click into the corresponding tab below and follow the sub-section on the side.

 #### Updates & Security
-- **Windows Update** > Advanced options > Disable everything in here and pause updates for as long as you can in the drop-down.
+- **Windows Update** > Advanced options > Disable everything in here and pause updates for as long as you can in the dropdown.
 - **Troubleshoot** > Don't run any troubleshooters.
 - **Find my device** > OFF.